AWS S3 table bucket

 - Bucket name:

-Section titled “Create and query tables”Create tables, load data, and run queries using the Snowflake command-line tool or any Snowflake-compatible tool.
+Section titled “Explore schemas and tables”Explore schemas and tables in the S3 table bucket using the Snowflake command-line tool or any Snowflake-compatible tool.
 Use Snowflake command-line tool guide for the information on how to connect to Embucket.

 -